-Showing how out of favour Springsteen was at the time, it went a little overlooked and missed the Top 10 on both sides of the Atlantic.
+Showing how out of favour Springsteen was at the time, it missed the Top 10 on both sides of the Atlantic.

 16. The Ties That Bind: The River Outtakes [2015/Recorded 1979-1980]

-We weren’t sure whether or not to include this one, as half of it was released in the outtakes collection Tracks and it wasn’t released separately from The River reissue box set.
+We weren’t sure whether to include this one, as half of it was released in the outtakes collection Tracks and it wasn’t released separately from The River reissue box set.